luketudge/introduction-to-programming/topics/extras/glossary.md

 ## exception

 Sometimes something 'exceptional' happens during the running of our program.
 These things are not necessarily fatal for our program, but need to be dealt with in order for our program to continue running as normal.
 Example exceptions include unexpected input from the user (such as entering a word when our program expects a number), or trying to open a file that has been moved or deleted.
+When an exception occurs, we say that our program has '[raised](#raise)' an exception.

-We can handle exceptions with a [control statement](#control) that instructs Python to 'try' one action, but to carry out a different action if the first action results in an exception.
+We can handle exceptions with a [control statement](#control) that instructs Python to 'try' one action, but to carry out a different action if the first action raises an exception.
 For example:

 ```python
 try: